-Since then, in order to keep just a sliver of our old existence alive, we have developed a contact list of babysitters and nannies we trust and Poppy has since started daycare twice a week (she would go every day if she could).
-There are options and you can explore what’s right for your family and at what stage you’re ready to start venturing out sans baby (but remember: baby steps!)
+There are always options and you can explore what’s right for your family, no matter what stage you’re ready to start venturing out sans baby (but remember: baby steps!)

 2. Enjoy the little moments

 When you are pregnant on the other hand, it feels like time is crawling by wonderful symptom by wonderful symptom; one odd craving at a time.
-With baby number two on his way, I’m looking forward to relishing the moments a little more when he’s small and I don’t have to trick him into kisses and cuddles.
+By the time I was pregnant with my son Billy, I was so looking forward to relishing the moments a little more when he was small and I didn’t have to trick him into kisses and cuddles.

-As a busy, tired and sore mum in those early stages, you need to remind yourself to pause and appreciate the little moments even though you might be dying to reach for the wine or press fast forward on your night feeds.
+So as a busy, tired and sore mum in those early stages, remind yourself to pause and appreciate the little moments.
+Even though you might be dying to reach for the wine or press fast forward on your night feeds.

 3. Routines are the best habit

-I also found, the older Poppy got, the more she began to thrive around the set times (whether we actually met any of those time throughout the day is still uncertain, but in my head, they were there providing the Skelton to our often chaotic days.).
+I also found the older Poppy got, the more she began to thrive around the set times.
+Whether we actually met any of those times throughout the day is still uncertain, but in my head, they were there providing the Skelton to our often chaotic days.

 Routines also help to give baby a sense of security andstability.
-One of Poppy’s (correction: the household’s) favorite times of the day, is not-so-shockingly her bedtime routine.
+One of Poppy’s (correction: the household’s) favorite times of the day, was not-so-shockingly her bedtime routine.

-From the moment we bathed Poppy for the first time we implemented the Johnson Baby’s 3-step Bedtime Routine which works best for us.
-We start off with a warm bath using Johnson’s Baby Bedtime Bath, followed by a massage with Johnson’s Baby Bedtime Lotion then quiet reading time with her current favorite Each Peach Pear Plum.
+From the moment we bathed Poppy for the first time we implemented the Johnson Baby’s 3-step Bedtime Routine which worked best for us.
+We started off with a warm bath using Johnson’s Baby Bedtime Bath, followed by a massage with Johnson’s Baby Bedtime Lotion then quiet reading time.

-Some of our best memories are from this little routine as it’s a chance for our entire family to wind down, but more importantly, to stop and connect after a busy day.
+Some of our best memories were from this little routine as it was a chance for our entire family to wind down, but more importantly, to stop and connect after a busy day.

 4. Get talking

-So, talk to yourbaby!
-It’s really helped me to be able to communicate with Poppy early on about dangerous things, going to bed, or seeing if she’s hungry.
-I ask questions, she says “no” and “more” a lot!
+Talking to Poppy really helped me communicate with her early on about dangerous things, going to bed, or seeing if she’s hungry.

 5. Never, Ever Compare